mr-rizwan-syed/chomtesh/README.md

 5. Run the installation script: `./install.sh`
 6. Run Chomte.sh: `./chomte.sh`

+**Note:** ⚠️ Make sure the httpx version is v1.3.0, not the latest.

 ## Usage
 To use CHOMTE.SH, run the script with the following flags:
 ```